 Confidentiality can also prevent an MITM attacker from identifying protocol packets.
 Thus, confidentiality can assist in protecting the timing protocol against MITM attacks such as packet delay (Section 3.2.6.), manipulation and interception and removal attacks.
 Note, that time protocols have predictable behavior even after encryption, such as packet transmission rates and packet lengths.
-Additional measure can be taken to mitigate encrypted traffic analysis by random padding of encrypted packets and by adding random dummy packets.
+Additional measures can be taken to mitigate encrypted traffic analysis by random padding of encrypted packets and by adding random dummy packets.
 Nevertheless, encryption does not prevent such MITM attacks, but rather makes these attacks more difficult to implement.

-5.8.
+5.9.
 Protection against Packet Delay and Interception Attacks

-The security mechanism SHOULD include means to protect the protocol from MITM attacks that degrade the clock accuracy.
+The security mechanism MUST include means to protect the protocol from MITM attacks that degrade the clock accuracy.

-The requirements in this subsection address MITM attacks such as the 3.2.1.).
+The requirements in this subsection address MITM attacks such as the packet delay attack (Section 3.2.6.) and packet interception attacks (Section 3.2.5. and Section 3.2.1.).

-The requirement level of this requirement is 'SHOULD'.
+The requirement level of this requirement is 'MUST'.
 In the absence of this requirement the protocol is exposed to attacks that are easy to implement and have a high impact.
+Note that in the absence of this requirement, the impact is similar to packet manipulation attacks (Section 3.2.1.), and thus this requirement has the same requirement level as integrity protection (Section 5.2.).

-On the other hand, the implementation of this requirement depends on the topology and properties of the system, and is thus not necessarily applicable to all deployments.
+It is noted that the implementation of this requirement depends on the topology and properties of the system.